Sarah Keyworth: Career

 Keyworth developed a third show titled Lil' Keys, Big Jokes; they were due to perform the show at the Edinburgh Festival Fringe that year but the Covid-19 pandemic led to the cancellation of the show and almost the entire fringe.
 In the lockdown that followed the spread of the COVID-19 virus in the UK, Keyworth and Catherine Bohart hosted a weekly online comedy show, "Gigless".
 Also in 2020, Keyworth created a four-part comedy series for BBC Radio 4, titled Are You a Boy or a Girl?, which explored gender fluidity.
 It was recorded with a virtual audience over Zoom, and broadcast in November.

 In 2021, they appeared on BBC's Live at the Apollo and in August 2022 Keyworth's third show, Lost Boy, debuted at the Edinburgh Fringe.

-Since July 2025, they host the podcast Button Boys together with Pierre Novellie and Glenn Moore.

 Personal life

 Keyworth lives in London.
 They dated Irish comedian Catherine Bohart from 2015 to 2020, during which time they lived together in Kilburn.
-They are non-binary and use she/he/they pronouns.
-Keyworth was diagnosed with attention deficit hyperactivity disorder in adulthood.
+They are non-binary and use they/them, she/her and he/him pronouns.
+Keyworth was diagnosed with attention deficit hyperactivity disorder (ADHD) in adulthood.